Bohemian Shepherd vs Boerboel: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Bohemian Shepherd and Boerboel based on their distinct physical builds and metabolic profiles.
 Bohemian Shepherd at Medium (37-60 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Boerboel at Giant (150-200 lbs) requires nutrition matched to their moderate (45-60 minutes daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Bohemian Shepherd's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Boerboel may benefit from diets supporting Orthopedic Conditions.
+Bohemian Shepherd's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Boerboel may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements